EEA citizens who come to Norway are entitled to claim sickness benefit under Norwegian law if they are working in Norway.

 Follow-up and activity requirements

-NAV Local Services follows up users who are receiving sickness benefit.
+NAV Local Services follows up those who are receiving sickness benefit.

 In order to qualify for sickness benefit, you must attempt to resume work-related activity as early as possible, and not later than eight weeks, except when your medical condition clearly prevents such activity.

 Within four weeks, you and your employer must agree on a follow-up plan detailing how you best can get back to work.
-If you are not involved in a work-related activity within eight weeks, an expanded doctor's certificate is required as documentation of weighty medical grounds that prevent activity.
+If you are not involved in a work-related activity within eight weeks, NAV requires an expanded doctor's certificate as documentation of weighty medical grounds that prevent activity.

 How long are you entitled to claim sickness benefit for?

-Sickness benefit is paid for up to one year only.
+You are only entitled to sickness benefit for up to one year.
 Any sickness benefit paid by another EEA country that you received before you started working in Norway may be included in this period if it is a question of the same illness.

-If you are still unable to work when the sickness benefit is no longer paid, you may be entitled to other benefits,such as work assessment allowance or disability pension.
-You will have to apply to NAV Local Services for these benefits.
-In order to re-qualify for sickness benefit from NAV, you must have been totally fit for work for 26 weeks after the last period for which you received sickness benefit from NAV.
+If you are still unable to work when the sickness benefit is no longer paid, you may be entitled to other benefits, such as work assessment allowance or disability pension.
+You will have to apply to NAV for these benefits.
+In order to re-qualify for sickness benefit from NAV, you must have been totally fit for work for 26 weeks after the last period for which you received sickness benefit from us.

-Your money will normally be in your account by the last working day of the month, see more information about payments.
+Your money will normally be in your account by the last working day of the month, see payment information.
 Some benefits are paid earlier in December.

 You can also check your payments on the Your payments service.